FowlerLab/starcall-workflow/readme.md

 should have a `raw.tif` file containing the raw unstitched images, and a `positions.csv` file containing the tile positions of each of these tiles.
 If your microscope outputs stitched images you can place them directly in the `stitching/` folder (eg `stitching/well1/raw.tif`), however this will only work if they are also aligned between cycles which most microscopes will not do.
-It is recomended to provide unstitched images so the stitching algorithm can align across cycles as well as across wells at the same time.
+It is recommended to provide unstitched images so the stitching algorithm can align across cycles as well as across wells at the same time.

 An example `input/` folder is shown below: